tammet/gkc/Examples/README.md

     cnf(statement_name, statement_role, cnf_statement).

-where the statement_name will be used in the proof, the statement_role indicates whether it is an axiom, an assumption or hypothesis, or a goal to be proved from these: the latter is either conjecture (which has to be negated) or negated_conjecture (negated already).
+where the *statement_name* will be used in the proof, the *statement_role* indicates whether it is an axiom, an assumption or hypothesis, or a goal to be proved from these: the latter is either conjecture (which has to be negated) or negated_conjecture (negated already).

-The *fof_statement* may not contain free variables, while the *cnf_statement* is a *clause* (disjunction of atoms or negated atoms) where all the variables are free variables.
+Gkc allows the *fof_statement* to contain free variables, differently from the TPTP FOF syntax which does not allow free variables.
+The *cnf_statement* is a *clause* (disjunction of atoms or negated atoms) where all the variables are free variables.

 Indicating the role enables provers to find a more suitable strategy.
-It does not (except the conjecture case, which has to be negated) have a `logical` meaning.
+It does not (except the conjecture case, which has to be negated) have a *logical* meaning.

 The first example statement above is universally quantified (`!` symbol) and will be converted by gkc to a clause